reslp/linux-intro/README.md

 By doing a cat readmap_all.sh we can view the content of this file on screen.

-The first line (#!/bin/bash) is what we call the *shebang* line and points to the location of the shell program we wish to use when executing the program.
+The first line (`#!/bin/bash`) is what is called the *shebang* line and points to the location of the shell program we wish to use when executing the program.
 Any other **lines that begin with a hash (#) are comment lines** and are ignored by the shell.
 Comment lines can help in describing what each part does and are therefore very useful to remind yourself, and others, what the script was intending to do.

-The first command executed is cd trimmed_reads which changes the directory to trimmed_reads.
-It then immediately executes files=\$(ls renamed\_\*R1\*).
-This lists all the files which have renamed\_\*R1\* in their filenames and saves the list of filenames to the variable named files.
+The first command executed is `cd trimmed_reads` which changes the directory to `trimmed_reads`.
+It then immediately executes `files=$(ls renamed\_\*R1\*)`.
+This lists all the files which have `renamed_*R1*` in their filenames and saves the list of filenames to the variable named files.
 The stars sign (\*) is a placeholder.
 It means any character(s).
 Next there is another cd command which makes the script jump back to the previous directory.
 The command echo "Building index file:" outputs this message to the screen.
 The next line is another comment .
-The command bowtie2-build
-\~/data/peltigera/Peltigera_membranacea/additional_data/Pmem_fungal_scaffolds_DNA_cleaned-up/Pmem_mycobiont_scaffold_1line.fasta
-./02_bowtie/Pmem_fungal_index.build calls the program bowtie2-build.
+The command `bowtie2-build ~/data/peltigera/Peltigera_membranacea/additional_data/Pmem_fungal_scaffolds_DNA_cleaned-up/Pmem_mycobiont_scaffold_1line.fasta ./02_bowtie/Pmem_fungal_index.build` calls the program `bowtie2-build`.
 The
-bowtie2 software is used to align (map) short sequences, usually reads to much longer sequences such as assemblies.
-This prcoess is called read mapping.
+`bowtie2` software is used to [align (map)](https://en.wikipedia.org/wiki/Sequence_alignment) short sequences, usually reads to much longer sequences such as assemblies.
+This process is called *read mapping*.
 The purpose of this can be manifold.
 For example read mapping is needed if you want to dected SNPs or look at expression level differences in RNASeq experiments.
 Of course there are many other applications for read mappping.

-#### experiments.
-Of course there are many other applications in which read mapping plays an important role.
-Read mapping with bowtie involves several steps.
-In the first step bowtie2-build takes a reference genome against which short reads will later be mappend.
-In the process it creates an index file containing information used by the actual bowtie2 aligner.
-The line echo "building index done" will inform us that the index file was successfully built.
-The next two lines create two additional variables: samfile_base=pmem_readmap\_ and counter=0.
-The samfile_base variable is used as a prefix for the new file which will be created during the rest of the shell script.
+The line `echo "building index done"` will inform us that the index file was successfully built.
+The next two lines create two additional variables: `samfile_base=pmem_readmap_` and `counter=0`.
+The `samfile_base` variable is used as a prefix for the new file which will be created during the rest of the shell script.

 You may have already guessed that this script was written to automatize readmapping for many sequenced libraries against one reference genome.
 The actual mapping takes place in the next few file.
 Since we want to do this many times we use a for loop.
 This loop will repeat the commands between the do and done statement for a specific number of times.
-In this case it is done for the number of files in the \$files variable which we created earlier.
-Inside the for loop , the first thing which is done here is to assign several new variables containing the file paths which should be mapped.
-Can you guess what the sed command in the script does?
-The file names \$d and \$d2 are then displayed on screen with echo.
-In the following line the counter variable is increase by 1: ((++counter)).
+In this case it is done for the number of files in the `$files` variable which we created earlier.
+Inside the `for` loop , the first thing which is done here is to assign several new variables containing the file paths which should be mapped.
+Can you guess what the `sed` command in the script does?
+The file names `$d` and `$d2` are then displayed on screen with `echo`.
+In the following line the counter variable is increase by 1: `((++counter))`.
 After that a new variable is defined.
 Can you guess what this variable may contain?

-The next command calls bowtie2 to map the reads in the read files against the reference: bowtie2 -p 24 -q \--phred33 \--fr -x ./02_bowtie/Pmem_fungal_index.build -1 \$name1 -2 \$name2 -S
+The next command calls `bowtie2` to map the reads in the read files against the reference: `bowtie2 -p 24 -q --phred33 --fr -x ./02_bowtie/Pmem_fungal_index.build -1 $name1 -2 $name2 -S ./02_bowtie/$samfile.sam`.
-./02_bowtie/\$samfile.sam.
  It uses many of the variables created earlier, so hopefully now it gets more clear why we need them.
-The next command is another echo command which tells us that the bowtie command is finished. bowtie2 creates a socalled SAM file which contains informations about the mapped reads such as the name of the read, the sequence and the mapping coordinates.
+The next command is another echo command which tells us that the bowtie command is finished. `bowtie2` creates a socalled SAM file which contains informations about the mapped reads such as the name of the read, the sequence and the mapping coordinates.
 SAM files are text format files and you could theoretically look at them with cat although this may not be a good idea because SAM files can get very large.
 This is why we have to compress them into a compressed binary format.
-Compressed SAM files are called BAM files and we compress SAM files like this: samtools view -bS ./02_bowtie/\$samfile.sam \| samtools sort - ./02_bowtie/\$samfile and work only with the compressed files.
+Compressed SAM files are called BAM files and we compress SAM files like this: `samtools view -bS ./02_bowtie/$samfile.sam | samtools sort - ./02_bowtie/$samfile` and work only with the compressed files.
 The next line only has the done command which indicates the end of the for loop.
 After the loop has finished the last few lines of code will combine all just created BAM files into a single file sort the file and creates an index file.

-#### **2.4.3.1 The point of scripts - power, speed, reproducibility**
+#### 2.4.3.1 The point of scripts - power, speed, reproducibility

 I hope you can see that this shell script has done a lot of complex work at once.
 Entering all these commands with the correct flags and file